Skip to main content

 set enable_remote_orderby_pushdown=true;

-Test statement:
+Test sentence:

 select c_zip from customer1 order byc_zip;

-View the execution plan:
+View execution plan:

 explain select c_zip fromcustomer1 order by c_zip;

-The demo is as follows:
+The demonstration is as follows:

 set enable_remote_orderby_pushdown=false;